shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 *Mother can’t kill the tall cat.
 And their army outnumbers us.
 We’ll all die before we fend them off.*

-# Chapter 14 –Epaulette of the High One
+# Chapter 14 – Epaulette of the High One

 Ersatzica, convinced that the wolves were about to lose the battle, decided the best course of action was to find Lemilay.